Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Calculation of the individual efficiency

-When the event is a user finishes her service in high rate, $i$ decreases by $1$, and $h$ increases by $1$.
-If $k = 0,-1$ or $k>1$, the tagged user is either queueing or active, so the one who departs is not the tagged user.
-The user in service departs with rate $\mu_h$ if $i\leq n$ and rate $\mu_h \, p$ if $i=n+1$.
+When the event is a customer finishes her service in high rate, $i$ decreases by $1$, and $h$ increases by $1$.
+If $k = 0,-1$ or $k>1$, the tagged customer is either queueing or active, so the one who departs is not the tagged customer.
+The customer in service departs with rate $\mu_h$ if $i\leq n$ and rate $\mu_h \, p$ if $i=n+1$.
 State $k$ decreases by $1$ if $k \geq 1$ and stays the same if $k = 0,-1$.
-If $k=1$, it must be $i\leq m$, and the tagged user leaves with rate $\mu_h$.
+If $k=1$, it must be $i\leq m$, and the tagged customer leaves with rate $\mu_h$.